Saham Club: History

-Being a multisport club
+Multisport club

-Although being mainly known for their football, Saham SC like many other clubs in Oman, have not only football in their list, but also hockey, volleyball, handball, basketball, badminton and squash.
-They also have a youth football team competing in the Omani Youth League.
+Saham SC also hockey, volleyball, handball, basketball, badminton and squash.
+They also have a youth team competing in the Omani Youth League.

 Crest and colours

 Saham SC have been known since establishment to wear a full blue or white (Away) kit (usually a darker shade of blue).
 They have also had many different sponsors over the years.
 As of now, Uhlsport provides them with kits.